Order your JL-DL/ UGC NET-SET Material copy (Paper-II only) today !

 Comedy- Types

-(In Literary Genres Chapter)
+(In Literary Genres)

 Comedy of Menace: (Menace=danger/fear).
 Coined by David Compton.
 Fear of the characters become the source of the comedy.